geoffCamp/resistanceSolver/README.md

 resistanceSolver
 ================

 Find the equivalent resistance of resistors in a series or parallel configuration.
+Coded in c++.